yeti-switch/doc/en/web-interface/cdr/rtp-statistics.rst

         Mean RTP jitter calculated from RTCP reports (in case if remote side sent such reports) on transmitted stream Tx RTCP Jitter Std
         Unit: **ms** |br|
-        `Standard deviation <https://en.wikipedia.org/wiki/Standard_deviation>`_ of RTP jitter calculated from RTCP reports (in case if remote side sent such reports) on trasmitted stream
+        `Standard deviation <https://en.wikipedia.org/wiki/Standard_deviation>`_ of RTP jitter calculated from RTCP reports (in case if remote side sent such reports) on transmitted stream